How to Build an Old-School Log Cabin

 Want a simple log cabin to call home?
 Follow this advice for building no-frills log homes.

 Not every log home has to be dressed to the nines in rustic allure.
-Some can be downright simple and old school.
-Here’s how make yours just about perfect.
+Some can be downright simple.
+If you are looking to build an old-school log cabin, here’s how make yours just about perfect.

 1. I want to build a small and simple fishing cabin a couple hours from my house.
 What do you recommend as far as design?

-Small cabins capture the real romance of living with logs.
-Start with the same notions that guided our ancestors—small, simple and secure.
+Small cabins capture the real romance of living among the logs.
+Start with the same notions that guided our ancestors — small, simple and secure.
 A traditional rectangle is less expensive to build than a more elaborate shape.
 It also captures the most usable space when you’re trying to do more with less.
 Finally, materials and labor costs will be far less if you keep things straightforward.

 To make the most of space, keep interior partitions to a minimum.
 A simple great room with a corner designated as a kitchen area and a small bathroom can provide a great getaway place for two or three people in only a few hundred square feet.
 If you need a little more privacy, small bedrooms require less than 100 square feet.
 I remember a favorite hunting cabin that used a closet and bathroom to separate a sleeping area (complete with bunk beds) from the great room.
 In hunting season, with a pullout sofa and great-room floor strewn with sleeping bags, it became home to a half-dozen buddies who don’t care much about aesthetics.